 How to Remove Write Protection from a USB

 USB memory sticks and similar transferable data storage devices are convenient if you want to have your photos, media, installations, or work files ready to go.
-It’s been quite some time since these storage devices have become the most prevalent method for storing digital data.
+It’s been quite some time since these storage devices became the most prevalent method for storing digital data.
 However, sometimes it might happen that you can’t transfer your files onto a USB stick because write protection is activated.

 Regardless, failed writing attempts can be inconvenient on a USB stick.
 Luckily, there are quick and easy methods to solve the write protection issue, whether you’re on a Windows PC or a Mac.
 There’s even a solution if you’re working on a Chromebook.

 Before we go into details about write protection removal in different operating systems, there’s one thing to check first.
 Some data storage units have a physical switch for turning write protection on or off.

 If that works, your problem is solved, and all you need to do is ensure the switch doesn’t accidentally get moved in the wrong position again.
 If there’s no switch (most common), or you still can’t write to the USB, you’ll need to employ other methods.
 Let’s get started!

 Removing USB Write Protection using Windows

 There are several ways to remove write protection from a USB stick if you have a Windows PC.
 Let’s take a look at some of them now.